aradenbaugh/radia/README.md

 ===========
 CITATION
 ===========
-If you use RADIA, please site the method:<br>
+If you use RADIA, please cite the method:<br>
 Radenbaugh AJ, Ma S, Ewing A, Stuart JM, Collisson EA, Zhu J, Haussler D. (2014) RADIA: RNA and DNA Integrated Analysis for Somatic Mutation Detection.
 PLoS ONE 9(11): e111516. doi:10.1371/journal.pone.0111516